 - Undoing Racism or An Alliance Racism Workshop

 Two elective courses of the participants choosing

-If you are interested, please contact Mariela Renquist at email@example.com.
+If you are interested, please contact Mariela Renquist at email@example.com for more information.